+256741947400 / +256772447839 info@vibrantholidaysafaris.com

 The Ugandan kob

-The Ugandan kob is perhaps the most prominent.
-These striking antelopes are known for their impressive leaps and are usually found in open grasslands and near water sources.
-The mating season showcases spectacular displays of agility, as males compete for the attention of females.
+Most notably, the Ugandan kob stands out as one of the park’s most prominent species.
+These striking antelopes, known for their impressive leaps, thrive in open grasslands and near water sources.
+During the mating season, the energy intensifies—males put on spectacular displays of speed and agility, competing fiercely for the attention of females.

 The defassa waterbuck